• Skip to primary navigation

 • When ready to bake, preheat your oven to 350 degrees.
 Line a baking sheet with parchment paper or a nonstick baking mat.

-• Arrange the cookie dough balls on your baking sheet and bake until golden brown but still soft, about 18 to 20 minutes (bake for about 23 minutes if your cookie dough balls are coming out of the freezer).
+• Arrange the cookie dough balls on your baking sheet and bake until golden brown but still soft, about 18 to 20 minutes (bake for about 23 minutes if your cookie dough balls are coming out of the freezer.
+If baking frozen cookie dough balls, no need to defrost.
+Bake from frozen.).

 • Immediately after removing from the oven, sprinkle on some sea salt and enjoy!